department-of-veterans-affairs/va.gov-team/products/facilities/medical-centers/product/vamc-vha-mobile-redesign/discovery/interview-orlando.md

 >
 - Who is involved?
 >
 - What tools are used to accomplish this?
 >
+- Do you use Facebook?
+Who manages these type of updates?
+>
 - How far in advance are schedules created?
 >